 Introduction

-Electrical drawings, also called electrical plans or wiring diagrams, are a kind of technical drawing that provide visual representations of circuits or electrical systems.
+Electrical drawings, also called electrical plans or wiring diagrams, are technical drawings that provide visual representations of circuits or electrical systems.
+They are like a layout on paper before physically installing the required machines.

-They convey the electrical design (which is made by the engineer) to electricians or other workers, who will utilize them to install or repair the electrical systems.
+Wiring diagrams convey the electrical design (made by the engineer) to electricians or other workers, who will use them to install or repair the electrical systems.

 The electrical design is represented by symbols and lines.
 It defines the position of the electrical apparatus.